 Frederic E. Abbe Professor of Economics, Harvard University

 Nathan Nunn is Frederic E. Abbe Professor of Economics at Harvard University.
-Professor Nunn was born in Canada, where he received his PhD from the University of Toronto in 2005.
-Professor Nunn’s primary research interests are in economic history, economic development, cultural economics, political economy and international trade.
-He is an NBER Faculty Research Fellow, a Research Fellow at BREAD, and a Faculty Associate at Harvard's Weatherhead Center for International Affairs (WCFIA).
-He is currently a co-editor of the Journal of Development Economics.
+Professor Nunn’s primary research interests are in political economy, economic history, economic development, cultural economics, and international trade.
+He is an NBER Faculty Research Fellow, a Research Fellow at BREAD, a Faculty Associate at Harvard's Weatherhead Center for International Affairs (WCFIA), and a Fellow of the Canadian Institute for Advanced Research (CIFAR) in the Boundaries, Membership & Belonging program.
+He is current an editor of the Quarterly Journal of Economics.

-One stream of Professor Nunn’s research focuses on the long-term impact that historical factors have on current economic development.
-In particular, he has studied how history shapes the evolution of institutions and cultures across societies.
-He has published research empirically examining the historical foundations of a wide range of current outcomes, including distrust, gender norms, religion, rule following, conflict, support for democracy, and effectiveness of foreign aid.
+One stream of Professor Nunn’s research focuses on the historical and dynamic process of economic development.
+In particular, he has studied the factors that shape differences in the evolution of institutions and cultures across societies.
+He has published research that studies the historical process of a wide range of factors that are crucial for economic development, including distrust, gender norms, religiosity, norms of rule-following, conflict, immigration, state formation, and support for democracy.

 Recent work by Nathan Nunn